- Healthy eating means eating 3 balanced meals a day with healthy snacks in between.

 - There are no good foods or bad foods.
 All foods can be part of healthy eating, when eaten in moderation.

-- You do not need to buy low carb, fat-free, or diet foods.
+- You do not need to buy low carb, gluten-free, fat-free, or diet foods (unless told specifically by your medical provider to do so).
 These foods are not necessarily lower in calories—they usually have lots of other added ingredients to replace the carbs or fat.

 - YOU are more important than your weight or body size—believe it!
 Your health and happiness can be hurt by drastic weight loss plans.
 If you have not yet reached your adult height, rapid weight loss could interfere with your growth.
 Instead of trying extreme approaches, focus on making small lifestyle changes that you can stick with for life.
 This approach will leave you feeling healthier and happier in the long run.